Welcome to Experimental Aircraft Association Chapter 105 Young Eagles!

 Individual Flights: We also arrange flights for kids throughout the year outside of the rally events as best we can.
 Our pilots are volunteers and often happily adjust their schedules and plans in order to conduct Young eagles flights, but we do ask parents to provide multiple options when possible to allow some flexibility in scheduling the planes and pilots.

-Pilots with completed Young Eagles forms who need them submitted after a flight may drop them in the “Completed Young Eagles Forms” box in the chapter hangar, or give them directly to Jan to be submitted.
+Pilots with completed Young Eagles forms who need them submitted after a flight may drop them in the “Completed Young Eagles Forms” box in the chapter hangar, or give them directly to Greg to be submitted.
 EAA requires the completed original copy be submitted for credit, electronic copies are not accepted.